This post may contain affiliate links. See our affiliate disclaimer here.

-The Holcombe family works with companies like GoPro, Jackson Kayaks, and Winnebago and they do it all from their Winnebago View RV.
-They started as a local photography studio in Boulder, CO and then transferred their life into living on the road just a couple of years ago.
+The Holcombe family (above) works with companies like GoPro, Jackson Kayaks, and Winnebago and they do it all from their Winnebago View RV.
+They started their photography business in a local studio in Boulder, CO and then transferred their life into living on the road just a couple of years ago.

 Why did they take their business on the road?

 When they owned a local photography studio they were always flying their wedding and portrait clients out to beautiful, national parks.
 They decided that instead of simply flying out to national parks, they would try to spend all of their time traveling to parks and just have their clients meet them there.
 So far, it’s worked out extremely well and their business has actually grown once on the road.